Information for carers

 Leicester City Council are writing to people in the City who have direct payments for Adult Social Care which will help you to plan what you can do if your PA becomes unwell and what to do if you have symptoms of Coronavirus.
 If you do not receive this letter, please contact Adult Social Care on 0116 454 1004

-You can also find additional information and advice on personal assistants on our website.
+You can also find additional information and advice on personal assistants on our personal assistant information pages.

 As an informal carer if neither of you is symptomatic of coronavirus, then no personal protective equipment is required above and beyond the good hygiene practices detailed on the NHS website.
 The Stay at home guidance provides information on washing your hands, cleaning and disposing of waste, and cleaning laundry, as well as other information for those living with a vulnerable person.